 PREMIERED The English translation of Prah, a short play by György Spiró, considered Hungary’s leading contemporary playwright.
 Martin Andrucki, Charles A. Dana Professor of Theater, commissioned the translation.
 The play was performed in May by a Short Term theater workshop.

 PUBLISHED Sprawling Places, a proposal for a more nuanced and complex view of such modern environments as strip malls and subdivisions, by David Kolb, Charles A. Dana Professor Emeritus of Philosophy (University of Georgia Press, 2008).

-DECEASED Harold A. Bourget, a member of the Dining Services staff from 1985 through 1999, on March 14, at 74; Lawrence J. Flynn Jr., on April 22, at 76, a member of the Physical Plant staff from 1979 until April 18 of this year; Ernest P. Muller, professor emeritus of history, April 1, at 89 (see obituary, page 57); Margaret G. Wing, a member of the Dining Services staff from 1988 until her death on March 1, at 85.
+DECEASED Harold A. Bourget, a member of the Dining Services staff from 1985 through 1999, on March 14, at 74; Lawrence J. Flynn Jr., on April 22, at 76, a member of the Facility Services staff from 1979 until April 18 of this year; Ernest P. Muller, professor emeritus of history, April 1, at 89 (see obituary, page 57); Margaret G. Wing, a member of the Dining Services staff from 1988 until her death on March 1, at 85.